A Boy and His Kite

 His parents and art teacher thought Neal was quite clever for inserting what they assumed was a lower case “n,” his first initial, directly into the context of the picture, like it was his brand, his “mark.”

-As Neal reluctantly enter the jet stage, he refused to add smoke, and he continued to add the flyer’s foot and toe, though without attaching a string of any sort.
+As Neal reluctantly entered the jet stage, he refused to add smoke, and he continued to add the flyer’s foot and toe, though without attaching a string of any sort.
 His concerned parents considered that, maybe, he was not progressing at a traditional pace.
 They analyzed his pictures with the principal and the guidance counselor.

 The counselor focused a good deal on the lower case “n” and cautiously suggested Neal had suppressed feelings of inferiority.
 “If only he would draw an upper case N,” she mused aloud.